random-tech/react-progressive-graceful-image/README.md

 # React Progressive Graceful Image

 **Breaking changes:**
+- [0.6.5] : Now, `ref` is removed as it is not required anymore for the lazyLoading feature.
 - [0.6.8] : Now, `retry` prop is removed to improve performance and user accessibility as new retry strategy based is on `window.navigator.onLine`.
-Checkout below examples for details.
 - [0.6.5] : Now, `ref` will be a required 2nd argument of children function to use the lazyLoading feature.
 Checkout below examples for details.

 ***